 With good soil and adequate water, all bear tasty, though small, berries continuously from June to October.
 Attractive foliage, pretty flowers, and neat growth habit make alpine strawberries good edging plants in the kitchen garden.
 When fully ripe, one tiny berry will perfume the air all around the plant.

-I am often cooking with my little kids (when I shot this I had 2, now I have 3 under 6 years old!), so it’s hard to make recipe completely from scratch like I used to when I didn’t have kids.
+I am often cooking with my little kids (when I shot this I had 2, now I have 3 under 6 years old!), so it’s hard to make recipes completely from scratch as I used to when I didn’t have kids.

-While I do love making from scratch recipe (and I have many on the blog), making recipes that are partly from scratch or a pairing of favorite ingredients works for me right now.
+While I do love making scratch recipes (and I have many on the blog), making recipes that are part of scratch or a pairing of favorite ingredients works for me right now.

 Partly from scratch counts as homemade or freshly made and prepared too in my book!